You may want to read:

 I was reading Isaiah last night, and all I could think was, ‘I’m toast!
 I. Am.
 Toast!”

 Only she didn’t say “toast.”
 In her distress, she uttered the word that has more power to elicit shock and loathing in godly people than any other.

 The word was jolting to me, to be sure, but I knew that if I had reacted with a mortified, “that’s not how church folk talk” vibe, I may have circumvented what God was doing in her at that moment.

 By God’s grace and heartbroken by her fear, I drew her into a hug and explained again what it means to be saved by grace through faith in Jesus Christ.
 I watched the tension drain from her shoulders as her eyes filled with tears and gratitude toward her Lord.

 I’m sorry I cursed.
 I shouldn’t have done that.

 You’re good.
 It will get easier with time.

-Although I have a desire to live apart from the sin and messiness of this life, I know that I cannot fulfill that desire this side of heaven.
+Although I have a desire to live apart from the sin and messiness of this life, I know that I cannot fulfill that desire on this side of heaven.
 For now, I don’t want to do anything to discourage my friend from the humble self-disclosure she will need if she is to grow into a mature, godly woman.
-If our conversation would have gone differently, she may have put a fresh coat of lipstick on her church mask and retreated into hypocrisy.
+If our conversation had gone differently, she may have put a fresh coat of lipstick on her church mask and retreated into hypocrisy.